-The chart above assumes Elektro’s current contractual delivery point into its distribution system.
-The delivery point for power from the CESP plants has historically been the city gate.
-Going forward, the delivery point will be redefined as near the CESP plants.
-The additional transmission losses will be for Elektro’s account and will increase Elektro’s distribution and transmission losses to approximately 10.8%.
-As discussed in the Financial Information section, Elektro is expecting a tariff adjustment to compensate for the increase in transmission losses.
+The chart above assumes Elektro’s current contractual delivery point into its distribution system, which has historically been the city-gate.
+Going forward, the delivery point will be redefined as near the CESP plants, and the additional transmission losses will be for Elektro’s account.
+This is expected to and will increase Elektro’s distribution and transmission losses to approximately 10.8%.
+As discussed in the Financial Information section below, Elektro is expecting a tariff adjustment to compensate for this increase in transmission losses.

-Elektro is the only electricity distribution company with a fully integrated call center, which is integrated with Elektro’s database and provides direct access to maintenance crews.
+Elektro is the only electricity distribution company with a fully integrated call center.
+This call center is integrated with Elektro’s database and provides direct access to the company’s maintenance crews.

-The following table shows the location and staffing of the remote call centers.
+The following table shows the location and staffing of the remote call centers: